ahelmi365/GET-JS-Talk/README.md

 ### catch

-- If we’re interested only in errors, then we can use null as the first argument: `.then(null, errorHandlingFunction)`, which is exactly the same:
+- If we’re interested only in `errors`, then we can use `null` as the first argument: `.then(null, errorHandlingFunction)`, which is exactly the same:

   ```js
   let promise = new Promise((resolve, reject) => {